day8/re-frame/docs/Solve-the-CPU-hog-problem.md

 action is being taken won't show.

-In these kinds of cases, where you are only going to give the UI **one chance to update** (not a repeated chance every few milli seconds), then you had better be sure the DOM is fully synced.
+In these kinds of cases, where you are only going to give the UI **one chance to update** (not a repeated chance every few milliseconds), then you had better be sure the DOM is fully synced.

-To do this, you put meta data on the event being dispatched:
+To do this, you put metadata on the event being dispatched:
 ```clj
 (re-frame.core/reg-event-fx
   :process-x